Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Guidelines for workup and management of dermatofibrosarcoma protuberans have been published.[

-Inflammatory myofibroblastic tumor is a rare mesenchymal tumor that has a predilection for children and adolescents.[
+Inflammatory myofibroblastic tumor is a rare mesenchymal tumor that is more common in children and adolescents.[

 Clinical presentation